Are You Being Watched? Lifestyle Clues That Can Trigger an HMRC Probe Explained

 If you work in these sectors, HMRC may monitor your business activities more closely.
 They check for unusual expenses, unexplained income sources, or differences between industry norms and your records.

 It helps to keep thorough and clear financial records.
 HMRC also compares your business data to other similar companies.
-If your figures deviate too much, it could lead to further checks or audits.
+If your figures deviate too much, it could lead to further checks or audits, often supported by bookkeeping services in London.

 Social, Political, and Environmental Considerations